TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/udma_chaining.md

 UDMA chaining sample application performs a chain of block copy transfer using channel global trigger.
 Channel 0 completion triggers Channel 1 transfer: CH0 -> CH1.
+\if SOC_AM65X
+The application opens and configures two UDMA channel using SysConfig.
+\else
 The application opens and configures two BCDMA channel using SysConfig.
+\endif

 The first channel doesn't user a global trigger and each channel triggers the next channel's global trigger through the channel's TR event register.